satazor/stylelint-config/README.md

 `$ npm install --save-dev satazor@stylelint-config`

 This config was tested with `stylelint@^3.2.0`.
 Use other versions at your own risk.
-I will try to keep this project up to date with the changes of `eslint` and the plugins used here.
+I will try to keep this project up to date with the changes of `stylelint` and the plugins used here.

 ## Usage